 - Customers are increasingly demanding retailers and brands address the fashion industry's environmental impact.
 It makes sense this will translate into the community vision.

 As always, thank you for reading these.
-Feel like I missed anything or want to talk it?
+Feel like I missed anything or want to talk about it?
 Let me know at email@example.com